techmatlock/spotify-discover-weekly-save-awslambda/README.md

 11. Upload the my_deployment_package.zip & spotipy-package.zip to AWS Lambda
 12. Make sure to set your environment variables in Lambda as seen in the screenshot below.
 ![Screenshot 2023-12-26 at 1 14 51 PM](https://github.com/techmatlock/spotify-discover-weekly-save-awslambda/assets/2618095/382e0202-724e-46dd-9e55-da9c5da0e2d9)
+13. In AWS Lambda, make sure to change the Handler under Runtime Settings to be lambda_function.lambda_handler

 ## Usage
 * In order to benefit from this script, you need to setup crontab (Linux/Mac) or Task Scheduler (Windows) to run the script every week.